aris-infosec/ssd-recovery-resistance/README.md

 If an unexpected existing test directory is detected, the tool stops instead of deleting it.

-The tool does not intentionally delete user files outside its own test directory.
+The tool does not intentionally delete user files outside its own temporary test directory.

 Interrupting the program attempts to clean up only its own temporary test directory.